 What’s the Difference?

 It’s important to note that these two terms have different meanings.
 Search engine optimization (SEO) is actually an import piece of search engine marketing, or a function within your overall SEM program.
 SEO is the act of optimizing a website for organic or natural search engine listings.
 (Google, Yahoo, Bing etc.) Search engine optimization is arguably the most cost-effective function within a search engine marketing program, yet it is still only a piece of the puzzle.

 Search engine marketing (SEM) is the process of marketing a website through search engines; whether by improving natural organic rank or listings, paid or sponsored listings, or a combination of the two.

 A comprehensive search engine marketing program should include the following:

 Search Engine Optimization (SEO)

 ROI and performance monitoring and reporting

 It is important to clearly understand the difference between SEO / SEM as you implement these campaigns within your marketing program.
-Although SEO is cost-effective, many will tell you that well conceived pay-for-placement programs can produce tremendous ROI for your practice.
+Although SEO is cost-effective and produces effective organic growth, many will tell you that well conceived pay-for-placement programs can produce tremendous ROI for your practice.
 The key is to understand the difference and make sure you have a well-versed marketing partner who is able to devise a strategy that leverages both correctly.